102-128 East Eighth Avenue & 721 Cumberland Street

 I would hope the review/design panel will reduce the number of units in this application.
 With 55 units and the possibility of 2 cars or more belonging to each unit there will be an unacceptable traffic and congestion issue stemming from this project.

-rosewood asked about 1 year ago
+rosewood asked over 1 year ago

 Thank you for your feedback on this application.
 The overall proposed density of this development is currently in keeping with the density allowances of the Infill Townhouse and Rowhouse Residential (RT) zone.
 As part of this proposal, the applicant has privately commissioned a small-scale transportation review, which has been provided to Transportation Division staff for review.
 General findings show that the proposed development would generate an estimated increase of approximately one additional vehicle trip every three minutes on average during the peak hours compared to existing conditions.